engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

     /* ... */
 ```

-if I don't initialize the constant with a value, I'll get an error.
+if I don't initialize the constant with a value like  the below code, I'll get an error.

 ```js
 contract Property {